ahmeda8/mgo-api-test/README.md

 List of available endpoints
 ===========================

-if the setup was done correctly the baseurl for the app should be as below
+if the setup was done correctly the baseurl for the app should be as below.
 	http://localhost:5000/

 Authenticate a user.